ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert.md

 ### INSERT for time quantum data types

 The following statement inserts values with an associated timestamp (using either a unix time or timestamp) into `timeq`,  which has `IDSETQ` and `STRINGSETQ` data types.

+{: .important}
+Curly brackets in the following example are mandatory and do not represent syntax grammar.

 ```sql
 INSERT INTO timeq(_id, stringsetcolq, idsetcolq)